r3bl-org/r3bl-open-core/tui/examples/demo/ex_pitch/slide5.md

 # Our solution for the individual 🙋

-R3BL CMDR empowers developers to do all this in a **terminal**
+R3BL CMDR empowers developers to do all this in a `terminal`

-## NOTES
+## NOTES & JOURNAL
   - Capture content immediately, organize and link later

-## JOURNEYS & JUMP POINTS
-  - Capture, save, share flows through docs, source, issues

 ## ISSUES
   - Connect to GitHub API to manage issues across repos

+## RUN DOCS
+  - Edit MD files & execute embedded code w/out browser